Reds vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants' Ross Stripling (0-2) will make his ninth start of the season.
+- The Giants' Alex Cobb (6-2) will make his 18th start of the season.

-- In eight starts this season, Stripling has not yet earned a quality start.

-- Stripling has made three starts of five or more innings in eight chances this season, and averages 3.5 frames when he pitches.
+- Cobb has three starts in a row of five innings or more.

-- In 13 appearances this season, he has finished two without allowing an earned run.
+- He has finished five appearances without allowing an earned run in 17 chances this season.

 |Opponent